katajakasa/SDL_kitchensink/README.md

 * Stream seeking
 * Bitmap, text and SSA/ASS subtitle support
 * Video hardware decoding (optionally)
+* Zero-copy NV12 output for hardware-decoded video when no explicit output format is requested, for 8-bit 4:2:0 content

 Note!
 Master branch is for the development of v2.x.x series.